10 Amazing Indian Art and Craft to be your Souvenir

 Warli Painting, Maharasthra

 Tribal life has always held a special kind of appeal among people.
 Be it their cuisine or their fabric, each aspect of life reflects a unique love and bond with the surrounding environment.
-A beautiful depiction of the tribal life can be found in the Warli paintings of Maharashtra.
-Many historians claim that the Warli paintings are among the most ancient art forms of the world.
-Even today, the tribesmen have preserved their techniques of creating this unique art form.
+A beautiful depiction of tribal life can be found in the Warli paintings of Maharashtra.
+Many historians claim that the Warli paintings are among the most ancient art forms in the world.
+Even today, the tribesmen have preserved their techniques for creating this unique art form.

-Since the Warli culture centers on the idea of Mother Nature, most of the depictions are related to her.
-Apart from those everyday lives of the tribal people, their festivals and myths are the most popular subjects of this painting.
-You will be surprised to see how the tribe has been able to preserve its simple lifestyle despite being only a few hundred kilometers away from Mumbai.
+Since the Warli culture centres on the idea of Mother Nature, most of the depictions are related to her.
+Apart from the everyday lives of the tribal people, their festivals and myths are the most popular subjects of this painting.
+You will be surprised to see how the tribe has been able to preserve its simple lifestyle despite being only a few hundred kilometres away from Mumbai.

 Where to buy it?

 To see how Warli art is created, plan a trip to the Sahyadri ranges for your next holiday.

 You may also like: 10 Advantages of Solo Travelling

 India is indeed a confluence of cultures.
 And this confluence is well reflected in the Indian art and craft as well.
 One such product, born out of the union of Central Asian and Persian Culture with the native culture of India is the Kashmiri Rug.
 Valued all over the world for its exquisite craftsmanship and beauty, the Kashmiri rug is said to have originated sometime in the 15th century.

 A Kashmiri rug, be it silk or the woollen ones may have something ranging from 200 to 900 knots per square inch.
 Making each of these pieces takes immense patience and time.